youyanggu/covid19_projections/index.md

 * [Likelihoods of death milestones in US](#us-deaths-likelihoods)
 * [Summary of US projections](#us-summary)
 * [Summary of global projections](#europe-summary)

+**May 12 Update:** We added 23 additional countries.
+The countries our projections cover now account for over 99% of all global COVID-19 deaths.
+View our global projections [here](#global-projections).

 **State-by-state Reopenings:** To date, we are one of the only models [referenced by the CDC](https://www.cdc.gov/coronavirus/2019-ncov/covid-data/forecasting-us.html) that factors in individual state re-openings.
 We update each US state's reopening timeline according to [The New York Times](https://www.nytimes.com/interactive/2020/us/states-reopen-map-coronavirus.html).
 Learn more about our social distancing assumptions [here](/about/#assumptions).